dalehenrich/MetacelloScriptingApiSpec/README.md

 and *repository url*.
 The *name* is the name of the project (sans *ConfigurationOf*).
 The *version* is the version of the project and the *repository url* specifies the location of the **Metacello configuration**.

+In addition to the standard Monticello repositories used for storing binary **mcz** files.
+Metacello supports a new file system-based package format that makes it possible to include support for traditional **Source Code Management Systems** like Svn and Git.

+Commands include the standard Metacello **load/fetch/record** commands as well as project life-cycle operations like **commit** and **upgrade**.

 ###Commands

-Commands include the standard Metacello *load/fetch/record* commands as well as project life-cycle operations like **commit** and **upgrade**.

 #### Load
 The following command is used to load version **3.0.6** of the **Seaside30** project using the **ConfigurationOfSeaside30** found in the **http://www.squeaksource.com/Seaside30/** repository: